containers/buildah/docs/buildah-bud.md

 Squash all of the image's new layers into a single new layer; any preexisting layers are not squashed.

+**--stdin**

+Pass stdin into the RUN containers.
+Sometime commands being RUN within a Containerfile want to request information from the user.
+For example apt asking for a confirmation for install.
+Use --stdin to be able to interact from the terminal during the build.

 **--tag**, **-t** *imageName*

 Specifies the name which will be assigned to the resulting image if the build